bg bg

 A healthy diet on its own won’t help your dog to lose weight.
 It needs to be accompanied by plenty of exercise.
 Dogs love to walk, run, or even swim so get outside with them as often as you can.
 Aim for at least 30 minutes twice a day.
 In between, have short but intense sessions of physical play.

-Dogs who are already suffering from obesity symptoms like lethargy and sore joints may be more reluctant to get off the couch.
-Talk to your vet about easy, low-impact forms of exercise and remember to take it slow.
+Dogs who are already suffering from obesity signs like lethargy and sore joints may be more reluctant to get off the couch.
+Talk to your vet about easy, low-impact forms of exercise, and remember to take it slow.
 As they start to lose weight, you’ll see their natural energy return as they become more and more like their old self.
 Make sure to keep your pet hydrated in all weather conditions and show particular care in hot weather.

 Think about signing your pet up for some dog sports like agility, scent, and obedience classes.
 These are great fun for you both and provide plenty of mental stimulation as well as intense bursts of exercise.

-Many pet owners don’t realize their dog is overweight, and that can be costly for a pet’s health and an owner’s wallet.
+Keep pups of any shape and size safe with pet insurance.
+Many pet owners don’t realize their dog is overweight, and that can be costly for a pet’s health – and an owner’s wallet.
 Help your pet maintain a healthy weight and get your pet insurance quote today.

 bowls